forumone/f1-ext-install/README.md

 This utility is _not_ suitable for general-purpose use; it assumes that it is running inside a Docker container during a build and can thus use mutate the systemwide state.

-# About this repository

-The `f1-ext-install` utility is written using the [Rust](https://www.rust-lang.org/) programming language.
-Please see that site for any langauge-related needs.